 Newtown: Bordering the south of Sydney’s CBD, Newtown is a popular, artsy suburb that holds an array of cafés, thrift shops, bookstores, and galleries.

-Major toll roads in Sydney include the Harbour Bridge, Cross City Tunnel, Eastern Distributor, Lane Cove Tunnel, the M5 East Freeway and more.
-To learn more about toll charges when hiring a car, read our Toll Charges and How They Affect Renting a Car.
+Major toll roads in Sydney include the Harbour Bridge, Cross City Tunnel, Eastern Distributor, Lane Cove Tunnel, the M5 East Freeway, and more.
+Make sure you check with your rental provider about toll payment, and in the meantime, have a read of our Toll Roads page.